bramwillemse/bw-home/site/content/articles/2019-12-05-reflecting-2019-goals.md

 In health I think I aimed a bit too high.
 Which I'll need to keep in mind, making plans for next year.

 ## On to 2020
-I'm super happy with how much I've read, learned and accomplished this year.
-And after this initial evaluation, I already feel energized.
-To find a new job, making my home my own and to keep on learning in 2020.
-But I hope to write a bit more about those plans in an upcoming article.
+So I'm super happy with how much I've read, learned and accomplished this year.
+And after this initial evaluation, I already feel energized to find a new job, making my home my own and to keep on learning in 2020.

+Stay tuned for one or two more posts about that though.
+Because after this initial evaluation I got tipped a more thorough way of reflection and I've also been working on some ambitious plans for 2020.

 Thank you for reading.
 Did you set any goals for last year?
-Or are you planning to set any for 2020?
-Let me know your ideas!
+If so, how did you get along?
+And do you have any ideas about how to set and reach your goals?
+Let me know!

 ## Links
+- Try doodling like I did in [Notability on iPad](https://apps.apple.com/nl/app/notability/id360593530)
 - Read more about the concept of [Mastermind groups](https://en.wikipedia.org/wiki/Mastermind_group)